nocomplexity/FreeAndOpenMachineLearning/security.rst

 Some examples of machine learning exploits:

 * Google's Cloud Computing service can be tricked into seeing things that are not there.
 In one test it perceived a rifle as a helicopter.
 * Fake videos made with help from machine learning software are spreading online, and the law can’t do much about it.
 E.g. videos with speeches given by political leaders created by machine learning software are created and spread online.
 E.g. a video where some president declares a war to another country is of course very dangerous.
 Even more dangerous is the fact that the fake machine learning created videos are very hard to diagnose as machine learning creations.
 This since besides machine learning a lot of common Hollywood special effects are also used to make it hard to distinguish real videos from fake video’s.
-Creating online fake porn video sites were you can use a photo of a celebrity or someone you really do not like is nowadays only just three mouse clicks away.
+Creating online fake porn video sites were you can use a photo of a celebrity or someone you do not like, is nowadays only just three mouse clicks away.
 And the reality is that you can do very little against these kinds of damaging threads.
 Even from a legal point of view.

 Users and especially developers of machine learning applications must be more paranoid from a security point of view.
 But unfortunately security cost a lot of effort and money and a lot of special expertise is needed to minimize the risks.